 The LPI hosts public events annually and supports multiple partner events throughout the Houston area.
 We hold Sky Fest family events and the Cosmic Explorations Speaker Series at our facility.
 We also participate in events at public libraries, camps, and other community venues.
-In addition, the Education and Public Engagement staff supports the LPI scientists’ education efforts throughout the Houston area.
+In addition, the Science Engagement staff supports the LPI scientists’ education efforts throughout the Houston area.

 Johnson Space Center Astronomical Society (JSCAS)

 Meetings occur on the second Friday of each month

 Johnson Space Center Astronomical Society is an association of amateur astronomers dedicated to the study and enjoyment of astronomy since 29 May 1967.